Canon 7D II vs Nikon D3300

 Studio photographers will appreciate that the Canon 7D II (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the 7D Mark II and the D3300 have been discontinued, but can regularly be found used on ebay.
+The D3300 was replaced by the Nikon D3400, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon 7D II better than the Nikon D3300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D Mark II: